 We entered into an employment agreement with our CEO, Dr. Schleifer, effective as of December 20, 2002, providing for his employment with the Company through December 31, 2003 and continuing thereafter on a year-by-year basis.
 On November 14, 2008, this employment agreement was amended and restated to bring the employment agreement into compliance with Section 409A of the Internal Revenue Code.
-Pursuant to this agreement, we agreed that in the event that Dr. Schleifer's employment to trainated by us other than for cause (as defined in the agreement) or is terminated by Dr. Schleifer for good reason (as defined in the agreement to include specified acts of constructive termination, together called an "involuntary termination"), we will pay Dr. Schleifer an amount equal to 125% of the sum of his base salary plus his average cash incentive paid over the prior three years.
+Pursuant to this agreement, we agreed that in the event that Dr. Schleifer's employment is terminated by us other than for cause (as defined in the agreement) or is terminated by Dr. Schleifer for good reason (as defined in the agreement to include specified acts of constructive termination, together called an "involuntary termination"), we will pay Dr. Schleifer an amount equal to 125% of the sum of his base salary plus his average cash incentive paid over the prior three years.
 This amount will be paid in a lump-sum severance payment.
 In addition, we will continue to provide Dr. Schleifer and his dependents medical, dental, and life insurance benefits for 18 months.
-Subject to the discussion in the following paragraph, in the event that Dr. Schleifer's employment terminates for any reason other than for cause, (i) all of his unvested stock options will continue to vest in accordance with the terms of the applicable award grant and he will be entitled to exercise the stock options throughout their original term, which is generally ten years from the date of grant, and (ii) all of his unvested PSUs from the 2019 grant will remain outstanding, and vesting and forfeiture shall be determined in the manner set forth in the applicable award agreement, without regard to such termination events, see "Compensation-Related Matters-Compensation Discussion and Analysis-Components of Executive Pay: What We Pay It-Annual Equity Awards."
+Subject to the discussion in the following paragraph, in the event that Dr. Schleifer's employment terminates for any reason other than for cause, (i) all of his unvested stock options will continue to vest in accordance with the terms of the applicable award grant and he will be entitled to exercise the stock options throughout their original term, which is generally ten years from the date of grant, and (ii) all of his unvested PSUs from the 2019 grant will remain outstanding, and vesting and forfeiture shall be determined in the manner set forth in the applicable award agreement, without regard to such termination of employment.
+For a discussion of the treatment of Dr. Schleifer's unvested PSUs from the 2020 grant upon certain termination events, see "Compensation-Related Matters-Compensation Discussion and Analysis-Components of Executive Pay: What We Pay and Why We Pay It-Annual Equity Awards."